 My airline / cruise line is allowing us to cancel right up to the point of travel, is that good enough?

-We are delighted to see suppliers offer this flexibility.
+We are delighted to see suppliers offer more flexibility.
 It is good for the traveling public -- and it is good for our clients.

 Will you be provided with a cash refund or a voucher?

-What are the limitations of the voucher that would be provided?
+What are the limitations and restrictions of any vouchers that would be provided?

 Medical coverage while on the trip